Built c1800. Grocer --> china dealer --> cycle shop --> antiques --> take-away food.

 1894 Charnham Street Floods: Marlborough Times of 17th November 1894 reported "...the inhabitants of the houses between the Bear and Mr. Gibbon's Iron Foundry were, if anything, in a worse plight. .......
 Mrs. Withers, too, at the Red Lion Inn, had a terrible time of it, and the houses of Mr. Andrews, Mr. Lamsden, Mr. Buxey, and Mr. Joyce were also flooded."

-c1902 James Stradling opened a cycle shop here.
+1901 James Stradling took over William Balley's business and opened a cycle shop here.
 He had started his cycle business in Newbury in 1877.

-1903 Kelly Dir: James Stradling, Cycle Maker, Charnham Street.
+1903 Kelly's Dir: James Stradling, Cycle Maker, Charnham Street.
 (Note: The entry reads "John Stradling", but we believe this to be an error.)

-1906 Cosburn's Dir: E Stevens, cycle works, Charnham Street.
+1906 Cosburn's Dir: E. Stevens, cycle works, Charnham Street.
+This directory listed the residents, so his name appears rather than Stradling's.

 1911 Census: #105: Edmund Stevens (29), cycle dealer, wife Annie (26), 3 rooms.

 c1935 Charlie May's Cycle Shop.
-The photograph (in the Photo Gallery) shows Charlie and Eddie May in front of their shop, which they had taken over from Stradling's.
+A photograph (in the Photo Gallery) shows Charlie and Eddie May in front of their shop.

 c1978 McIntosh Antiques